tonyhaunschmidt/GA-PROJECT-3-/README.md

 {final wireframe}

 Having the final wireframe was also useful to then revise the initial back-end data structure I had come up with in which we pseudo coded most parts of the font-end functionality.
 This really helped us understand the best way to structure our database and also list the controllers that we would need to code on the back-end to make it work.
-We all decided that it would be the most optimal if we had no cross over between the front-end and back-end production, i.e. we wanted to fully complete the back-end before moving on to the front-end to again, avoid any need for major revisions.
+We all felt it was best to fully complete the back-end before moving on to the front-end to again, avoid any need for major revisions so it was important for us to be rigorous in this step.

 We also took this opportunity of working in a group of 3 to utilise Trello.
 Once we had finalised planning everything that needs to be produced we then broke down the entire project into bitesize steps which we created a card for and added to the ToDo list on our Trello board.
 We also assigned each card a colour code to help us easily identify which part of the project that task is in and during production moved the card from the ToDo list to the WIP list and assigned our names to it so we can each keep track of who is working on what and when before then moving the card to the Done list.
 We also had extra lists for stretch goals, and cards we wanted to revisit or review as a team as well as a seperate list to list key information such as a link to our final wireframe or an example recipe to showcase the data structure that we decided upon.